Puddleglum

 Puddleglum is a fictional character in the children's fantasy series The Chronicles of Narnia by C. S. Lewis.
 Puddleglum appears as a principal character in The Silver Chair, and is mentioned briefly at the end of The Last Battle.
 Puddleglum is a "Marsh-wiggle", a species invented by Lewis which appears only in this book, and the only Marsh-wiggle given a name or any lines of dialogue.
 He is gloomy and pessimistic and described by other characters as a "wet blanket", although by his account other Marsh-wiggles are gloomier still.

 Lewis said that his gardener Fred Paxford served as a model for Puddleglum.

 Name

-The name Puddleglum can be viewed as a concatenation of "Puddle" for Puddleglum's association with water and wetlands, and "glum" which describes his outlook on life.
-It likely derives from the translator John Studley, whose comical choices of words Lewis criticized:
+Lewis drew the name "Puddleglum" from the works of the 16th-century poet John Studley, specifically his translation of Seneca's Phaedra, which at one point renders tacitae Stygis ("of silent Styx") as "from Stygian puddle glum".
+In his book English Literature in the Sixteenth Century, Lewis cited this (along with "frostyface" and "topsy turvy") as an instance of Studley's habit of using unintentionally comical phrases in otherwise serious works.
+The name can be viewed as a concatenation of "puddle", for Puddleglum's association with water and wetlands, and "glum", describing his outlook on life.

-[Studley] uses more often than his fellows that diction which... cannot now be read without a smile – "frostyface", "topsy turvy", and (for Tacitae Stygis...)
-"Stygian puddle glum".
-The association is further strengthened by the fact that "Stygian" refers to the River Styx which was said to flow through the classical Underworld, and the three adventurers in The Silver Chair descend to the Narnian Underworld.